-Object detection is a key field in artificial intelligence (AI), which allows computer systems to “see” their environments by detecting objects in visual images or videos.
+Object detection is a critical field in Artificial Intelligence (AI), as it allows computer systems to “see” and “comprehend” their environments by detecting objects in visual images or videos.

-It is used to detect visual objects of various kinds (humans, animals, cars or buildings), in digital images such as photos or video frames.
-Its goal is to develop computational models that provide the most fundamental information needed by computer vision applications (where the objects are and where).
+It is used to detect visual objects of various kinds (humans, animals, cars, or buildings) in digital images such as photos or video frames.
+Its goal is to develop computational models that provide the most basic information computer vision applications need (where the objects are and what they are doing).

 Why is object detection important?

-Object detection is one of the cornerstones of computer vision and forms the basis for many other subsequent computer vision tasks.
-For example, instance segmentation, image captioning, object tracking and more.
+Object detection is one of the cornerstones of computer vision and forms the basis for many other subsequent tasks—for instance, segmentation, image captioning, object tracking, and more.

-Specific object detection applications include pedestrian detection, people counting, face detection, text detection, among others.
+Specific object detection applications include pedestrian detection, people counting, and face and text detection.

 Object detection + deep learning